-The earnings of a business are the same as its net income or its profit.
-Either term means the same thing.
+The earnings of a business are the same as its net income or profit.
+These terms all mean essentially the same thing.

-Why Earnings are Important
+Why Earnings Are Important

-Earnings are an important measure for public companies because investors base investment decisions on earnings, and stock price is based on earnings.
+Earnings are an important measure for public companies (those that offer shares of stock to the public) because investors base investment decisions on earnings, and stock price is based on earnings.
 While earnings reports must be taken in context, earnings per share are the best way to measure the value of a company's stock.

 Earnings and Taxes

 Earnings are also important to small businesses for tax reasons.
 The business described above has earnings of $100,000.
 The earnings are used to calculate:

 Income taxes.
 The net taxable amount is calculated on Schedule C for a sole proprietorship, for the purpose of calculating individual income taxes.
 If the business is a corporation, earnings are included on the corporate income tax return, and the corporation's taxes are calculated using this figure.

 Self-employment taxes.
 For small business owners who must pay self-employment tax (Social Security, Medicare tax), the net earnings (called net profit or loss) of the business are the basis for this calculation.